 When we raise energy, we connect ourselves to an energy source, pull energy from that source, and hold it in our mental hands.

 As you Ground yourself, you are connected to the greater world around yourself.
 Up to this point, you have allowed energy to flow through you, completing a circuit that moves energy into and out of yourself.
 To raise energy, simply stop allowing the energy to flow back out of your energetic field.
 As with most things in Energy Work, this is simple to say, and yet can take some work to master.

 If connecting to the energy of All That Is feels too overwhelming, you can connect to the energy of smaller sources.
 Everything that exists carries energy.
 We know that e=mc^2.
-Energy is fast matter, matter is fast energy; energy moves as both a particle and wave, is bounded by the laws of thermodynamics, and governed by the Heisenberg Uncertainty Principle.
+Energy is fast matter, matter is slow energy; energy moves as both a particle and wave, is bounded by the laws of thermodynamics, and governed by the Heisenberg Uncertainty Principle.
 Everything vibrates to its own frequency, and thus emits and receives energy at differing frequencies.
 So you can pick up a rock, and feel the energetic vibration of that rock, connect to it, and use the energy of the rock to do magick.